realizse/realitemsdocs/pages/api/api_create_items.md

 }
 ~~~~

-Here is an example authentication curl request which will return all items
+Here is an example curl request which will return all items

 ~~~~
 curl --location --request POST 'https://staging.realitems.io/graphql' \